Have you Been Charged with Giving a False Name, Address, or Birthdate to a Law Enforcement Officer in Georgia?

 Law enforcement officers are here to protect our communities and everyone in them.
 However, giving false information can impede their investigations.
 Therefore, Georgia has made it a crime to give false information to the police.

-If you or a loved one has been charged with providing false information, contact our offices today.
+If you or a loved one has been charged with providing false information in Georgia, contact our offices today.
 Even though it is not as serious as other crimes, that does not mean you don't need legal representation.
 Many people make the mistake of assuming that a charge is the same as a conviction and don't even try to fight their case.
 Don't make that mistake!
 Contact Georgia’s premier criminal defense law firm and speak to one of our highly experienced attorneys.